pypa/packaging.python.org/source/guides/installing-using-pip-and-virtual-environments.rst

 .. tab:: Unix/macOS

-    Debian and most other distributions include a `python-pip`_ package, if you want to use the Linux distribution-provided versions of pip see :doc:`/guides/installing-using-linux-tools`.
+    Debian and most other distributions include a `python-pip`_ package; if you want to use the Linux distribution-provided versions of pip, see :doc:`/guides/installing-using-linux-tools`.

     You can also install pip yourself to ensure you have the latest version.
 It's